 Buttermere has been repeatedly voted as one of the best views in the UK, so you can imagine how incredible it will be to see those vistas from the water.

 The steeply shelving underwater edges all along the sides of this particular lake mean that it’s not ideal for beginners or kids, so only try swimming in Buttermere if you’re a confident swimmer and have some experience under your belt.
 The best place to swim if you don’t fancy plunging straight down into the deep is at the shallow foot of the lake nearest the village.

-There are two top pubs in Buttermere village for afterwards, or try the cafes for ice cream and cake.
+Afterwards, go for a drink at one of the two top pubs in Buttermere village, or try the cafes for ice cream and cake.

 Stay in one of our Buttermere cottages.

 It’s cold and it’s deep!
-Wastwater, situated in the Wasdale Valley is the deepest lake in England with a depth of 258 feet so, even if swimming in summer, be prepared to feel a bit chilly.
+Wastwater, situated in the Wasdale Valley, is the deepest lake in England, with a depth of 258 feet or so.
+Even if swimming in summer, be prepared to feel a bit chilly.
 But, despite that - or perhaps because of, Wastwater should be on every swimmer’s bucket list for the sheer exhilaration of the cold and the perfect clarity of the water.
 If the cold water doesn’t take your breath away, the view of the screes that rise straight from the water and reach 2,000 feet up perhaps will.
 If it's within your abilities, swim to the centre of the lake to get the best of this staggering view.
 If you're not ready to swim right to the centre, you can still enjoy the amazing outlook from closer to the shore.

 You won’t see it from the surface, but rumour goes that there is a garden of gnomes at the bottom of the lake, left there by divers at the local club.

 A road runs along the northwest length of the lake and offers numerous car parks and lay-bys to park up in and prepare for your swim.